jmathai/jmathai.github.com/_posts/2012-08-01-fundraising.md

 It was 2011 and Kickstarter was only 2 years old.
 The largest campaign hadn't yet broke the $1M funding level.
 It was also a time when Kickstarter had to approve which projects could launch a crowdfunding campaign on their site.
 Fortunately they picked an idea I submitted.

-I launched my [Kickstarter campaign for OpenPhoto](https://www.kickstarter.com/projects/jmathai/openphoto-a-photo-service-for-your-s3-or-dropbox-a) on July 1<sup>st</sup> of 2011.
-It was an intense 30 days during which I received press coverage from [Techcrunch](http://techcrunch.com/2011/06/29/former-yahoo-engineer-quits-to-build-a-flickr-killer-on-kickstarter/), [ReadWrite](http://readwrite.com/2011/06/20/save_your_photos_to_amazon_or_dropbox_with_app_pla) and others.
+I launched my [Kickstarter campaign for OpenPhoto](https://www.kickstarter.com/projects/jmathai/openphoto-a-photo-service-for-your-s3-or-dropbox-a) <small><i class="icon-external-link"></i></small> on July 1<sup>st</sup> of 2011.
+It was an intense 30 days during which I received press coverage from [Techcrunch](http://techcrunch.com/2011/06/29/former-yahoo-engineer-quits-to-build-a-flickr-killer-on-kickstarter/) <small><i class="icon-external-link"></i></small>, [ReadWrite](http://readwrite.com/2011/06/20/save_your_photos_to_amazon_or_dropbox_with_app_pla) <small><i class="icon-external-link"></i></small> and others.
 By the end of the campaign I crossed my funding goal by raising $25,242 of my $25,000 goal.
 The successful funding from Kickstarter helped validate not only that people were interested in OpenPhoto but that they were willing to pay for it.

+<iframe width="560" height="315" src="//www.youtube.com/embed/DO5PSaB8LYs?rel=0" frameborder="0" allowfullscreen></iframe>

 The Kickstarter funding wasn't a proper angel or seed round but I knew it would help.
-In fact, the exposure from Kickstarter [helped get us accepted by Mozilla into their WebFWD accelerator](http://blog.webfwd.org/post/9300091721/webfwd-welcomes-the-first-fellows).
+In fact, the exposure from Kickstarter [helped get us accepted by Mozilla into their WebFWD accelerator](http://blog.webfwd.org/post/9300091721/webfwd-welcomes-the-first-fellows) <small><i class="icon-external-link"></i></small>.
 WebFWD didn't include any funding but legitimized us a little bit more and we got access to some great mentors and investors.

 It was time to turn that into a successful angel round.